yandex-cloud/terraform-provider-yandex/website/docs/e/coi_with_compute_instance.html.markdown

 Configure Yandex provider:

 * The `token` field should be replaced with your personal Yandex.Cloud authentication token.
-* The `folder` field is the id of your folder to create container optimized image.
+* The `folder` field is id of your folder to create container optimized image.
-* The `zone` field should be replaced with default availability zone operate under.
+* The `zone` field should be replaced with default [availability zone]((https://cloud.yandex.com/docs/overview/concepts/geo-scope)) operate under.

 Use already created Container Optimized Image from [image family](https://cloud.yandex.com/docs/compute/concepts/images#family) collection :